 Is it time to consider alternatives?

-Investors seeking returns and yield uncorrelated to those of stocks and bonds can find new options and opportunities in alternative investments, says Bank of America’s head of Alternative Investments, Specialty Asset Management and Investment Solutions Specialists, Nancy Fahmy.
+Investors seeking returns and yield uncorrelated to those of stocks and bonds can find new options and potential opportunities in alternative investments, says Bank of America’s head of Alternative Investments, Specialty Asset Management and Investment Solutions Specialists, Nancy Fahmy

 Below, Fahmy discusses the new opportunities and innovations in the alternatives space that are available for qualified investors.
 Of course, you should consult with your advisor before making any investment decisions.